Understand AWS Users’ Primary JTBD Using CloudWatch Synthetics's Console

 Console View 2

-Therefore, the team was planning to build a 3rd view to improve users’ experiences using Synthetics' console.
-However, when the designer shared the latest prototype with leadership, 2 different design directions emerged and the team couldn’t agree on which to pursue.
+However, when the designer shared the prototype of the new feature with leadership, 2 different design directions emerged and the team couldn’t align.

 Since this is a high-profile feature, the senior PM asked me to conduct evaluative research on the prototype.
 Upon getting the request, I knew that I had to unpack the problem to understand if that was the best approach.